At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 While first plan was to just connect power supply and LEDS, chip shortages are teaching us to do more things at once, as parts are really hard to get.
-Just for a insite how hard, current wait time for lattice 85F is about 50 weeks.
+Just for a insight how hard, the current wait time for lattice 85F is about 50 weeks.

-CM4 IO offeres a lots of periferals, and we also wanted to implement some new changes to ULX3S pinout.
+CM4 IO offeres a lot of peripherals, and we also wanted to implement some new changes to ULX3S pinout.

-First thing we wanted was to change big TSOP-54 to BGA version.
-BGA versions are bit more expensive, but we will get more space.
+First thing we wanted was to change big TSOP-54 to a BGA version.
+BGA versions are a bit more expensive, but we will get more room.

-Initial routing is done, but I will need to take more time in next version to make it more elegant.
+Initial routing is done, but I will need to take more time into the next version to make it more elegant.

-Also changing to BGA gives us more confidence to experiment with DDR3 chip later.
-It would also be good if in next version I do length match, as in this version I did not do that.
-I did check length and it looked fine for the SDRAM.
+Also changing to a BGA gives us more confidence to experiment with a DDR3 chip later.
+It would also be good if in the next version I did length match, as in this version I did not do that.
+I did check teh length and it looked fine for the SDRAM.

 Next thing we wanted was to connect at least one HDMI port to ECP5 true differential pins, as on ULX3S that is not the case.
 So we connected previously connected pins to HDMI1 port, and routed new true differential pins to HDMI0 port.
 True differential pins migh give us bit higher resolutions as we might be able to use DDR2 primitives.

-For v.0.0.1 I decided to stay on 4 layer board, as I could still fit most of the things, and it would be bit cheaper.
-Still I dit not expect perfection and we will still see if high speed signals would work.
+For v.0.0.1 I decided to stay on a 4 layer board, as I could still fit most of the things, and it would be a bit cheaper.
+Still I didn't expect perfect results and we will still see if the high speed signals will work.

-With 4 layers it was not so easy to connect all I wanted, but I managed to connect most of it.
-Still not connected are most of the CM4 free GPIO pins that will be needed for pi HAT, and we still have two DSI connectors that are not connected, but once we test two that are connected we can switch to 6 layer board and route those two… 6 layer board will be needed, as it is already visible that ground plane under some pins (specialy high speed pins) is not perfect.
+With 4 layers it was not as easy to connect all I wanted, but I managed to connect most of it.
+Most of the CM4 free GPIO pins are still not connected, which will be needed for pi HAT, and we still have two DSI connectors that are not connected, but once we test two that are connected we can switch to a 6 layer board and route those two… a 6 layer board will be needed, as it is already visible that the ground plane under some pins (specialy high speed pins) is not perfect.

-Connecting SDCARD was easy, but on next version we want those connections to be available on GPIO – so we can access them with ESP32 module that will be on the HAT, as on ULX3S ESP32 has proven to be quite usefull…
+Connecting SDCARD was easy, but on the next version we want those connections to be available on GPIO – so we can access them with ESP32 module that will be on the HAT, as on ULX3S ESP32 has proven to be quite useful…

 For DSI interfaces I have just used one differential pair.
 I2C is also connected if we will need it to talk to camera or display…